RickStrahl/Westwind.ApplicationConfiguration/Readme.md

 	    /// <summary>
 	    /// Always implement a default constructor so new instances
 	    /// can be created by the various de-serialization config schemes.
+            /// This is not necessary for .config files but required for
+            /// Xml files, string and database providers.
 	    /// </summary>
 	    public ApplicationConfiguration()
 	    {
 	         this.Initialize()
 	    }

 	    /// <summary>
 	    /// By convention a second constructor that takes a Config Provider